Azure/kubernetes-hackfest/labs/monitoring-logging/kubecost/2_install-kubecost-on-aks/README.md

 1. Open the terminal, and create a `kubecost` namespace in your cluster.

-    ```
+    ```shell
     $ kubectl create namespace kubecost
     ```

 2. Add the official Kubecost helm repository.

-    ```
+    ```shell
     $ helm repo add kubecost https://kubecost.github.io/cost-analyzer/
     ```

 3. Run the install command.
 A standard Kubecost installation will also install the Prometheus and Grafana dependencies within the `kubecost` namespace.

+    If you created the Azure Cost Export as directed in [Module 0](labs/monitoring-logging/kubecost/0_create-azure-cost-export), follow `A. With Azure Cost Export`, otherwise, follow `B. Without Azure Cost Export`

+    **A. With Azure Cost Export**

+    Replace `{storage-account-name}`, `{storage-container-name}`, and `{storage-access-key}` with the appropriate values

+    ```shell
+    $ helm install kubecost kubecost/cost-analyzer --namespace kubecost --set kubecostProductConfigs.azureStorageAccount={storage-account-name} --set kubecostProductConfigs.azureStorageAccessKey={storage-access-key} --set kubecostProductConfigs.azureStorageContainer={storage-container-name} --set kubecostProductConfigs.azureStorageCreateSecret=true
     ```

+    **B. Without Azure Cost Export**
+    ```shell
     $ helm install kubecost kubecost/cost-analyzer --namespace kubecost
     ```

-    This step will take upto a couple of minutes to complete.
+    This step will take a couple of minutes to complete.
 Once it's done, verify that all the containers have been created and are running without issues:

-    ```
+    ```shell
     $ kubectl get pods -n kubecost
     ```